MAESALVA/MSBA_Capstone/README.md

 ### Summary of Business Problem and Project Objective

 The **Home Credit Default Risk** project aims to enhance loan accessibility for individuals with limited or no credit history.
 These individuals often belong to underserved populations, leaving them vulnerable to unfair lending practices.
-By leveraging data from the application_train and application_test datasets, Home Credit seeks to improve financial inclusion by accurately assessing repayment capabilities.
+By leveraging the datasets provided, Home Credit seeks to improve financial inclusion by accurately assessing repayment capabilities.
 The project aims to develop predictive models that ensure fair and accurate loan approval decisions, minimizing risks for lenders and borrowers.

 ---